-That, of course, leads to the third problem with quantitative easing.
+That, of course, led to the third problem with quantitative easing.
 At some point, it could create inflation or even hyperinflation.
-That's because the more dollars the Fed creates, the less valuable existing dollars are.
+The more dollars the Fed creates, the less valuable existing dollars are.
 Over time, this lowers the value of all dollars, which then buys less.
 The result is inflation.

-But the Fed was trying to create a mild inflation.
-That's because it was counteracting deflation in housing, where prices had plummeted 30 percent from their peak in 2006.
+But the Fed was trying to create mild inflation.
+That's because it was counteracting deflation in housing, wherein prices had plummeted 30% from their peak in 2006.
 The Fed was dealing with the immediate crisis.
 It wasn't worried about inflation.
 Why?
-Because inflation doesn't usually occur until the economy is thriving.
-That's a problem the Fed would welcome.
+Because inflation doesn't occur until the economy is thriving.
+That's a problem the Fed would have welcomed.
 At that time, the assets on the Fed's books would have increased in value, as well.
-The Fed would have no problem selling them, which would also reduce the money supply and cool off any inflation.
+The Fed would have no problem selling them.
+Selling assets would also reduce the money supply and cool off any inflation.

 These low rates kept the housing market on life support.
 They also pushed investors into alternatives.
-Unfortunately, sometimes this included runs on oil and gold, shooting prices sky-high.
-Nevertheless, record-low interest rates provided the lubrication needed to get the American economic engine cranking again.
+Unfortunately, sometimes this included runs on oil and gold, shooting prices sky-high, but record-low interest rates provided the lubrication needed to get the American economic engine cranking again.